MissMendonca/restaurant_seasons/README.md

 ii. iframe Booking system - Allows a user to book a table;

 !!!
 Attention I have not created the iframe Booking system present in my website.
-The iframe is from Dinner by Heston Blumenthal website !!!!
+The openTable iframe was taken from "Dinner by Heston Blumenthal" website!!!!

-iii.
-Shows a list of the upcoming events taking place in the restaurant ;
+iii.Shows a list of the upcoming events taking place in the restaurant ;

 iv.
 Provides Historic information about the restaurant and the staff;